Bootstrapping mirror pairs: The beginning of the end: Beyond Dynkin mirror pairs: sunshine quivers

 It is plausible that there are many other self-dual quivers that can be obtained with this approach of adding hypermultiplets between nodes in the central loop, to break certain symmetry groups.

-\subsection{Abelian and Non-Abelian Interactions}
+\subsection{Abelian and non-Abelian interactions}

-We can also use glueing to produce non-abelian sunshine quiver mirror pairs.
+We can also use gluing to produce non-Abelian sunshine quiver mirror pairs.
 For example:

-Abelian and non-abelian extensions of sunshine quivers can interact and be combined.
+Abelian and non-Abelian extensions of sunshine quivers can interact and be combined.
 This demonstrates the power of our systematic approach, allowing us to generate highly complex sunshine quivers.
 Consider the sunshine quiver $[3,\{2,1,1\},\{1,1,1\},\{r_{1,1}^3,r_{2,4},r_{3,1}\}]$:

-This quiver can be systematically constructed beginning with the simplest 3-loop sunshine quiver, the self-dual loop $[3,\{1,1,1\},\{1,1,1\},\{r_{1,1},r_{2,1},r_{3,1}\}]$.
-We then introduce a modification by adding ray nodes, as in \eqref{eqn:add_ray}.
+This quiver can be systematically constructed beginning with the simplest three-loop sunshine quiver, the self-dual loop $[3,\{1,1,1\},\{1,1,1\},\{r_{1,1},r_{2,1},r_{3,1}\}]$.
+We then introduce a modification by adding ray nodes, as in Eq.\ \eqref{eqn:add_ray}.
 This process corresponds to introducing a higher-multiplicity edge in the mirror quiver.
-Following this, we can apply the glueing method to introduce a non-abelian gauge node, such as $\U(2)$, into the quiver's loop.
+Following this, we can apply the gluing method to introduce a non-Abelian gauge node, such as $\U(2)$, into the quiver's loop, as follows: